TormStorm/jagex-launcher-linux/README.md

 2. Click `import profile` navigate to `$HOME/Games/jagex-launcher` and open `steamdeck-config.properties`
 3. Double-click the imported profile to select it

-# Game Clients
+## Game Clients

-The currently supported game clients are the Flatpak RuneScape client, the Java Old School RuneScape client and RuneLite

 ### RuneScape

-The Flatpak RuneScape client can be launched after installing it from FlatHub<sup title="Flatpak RuneScape client">[^2]</sup><br>
+The Flatpak client can be launched after installing it from FlatHub<sup title="Flatpak RuneScape client">[^2]</sup><br>

 ### Old School RuneScape

-The Java Old School RuneScape client can be installed in the Jagex Launcher<br>
+The New Official client can be launched after installing it from the dropdown menu<br>
-The RuneLite client is automatically installed and can be played by selecting it from the dropdown menu
+The RuneLite client is automatically installed and can be launched by selecting it from the dropdown menu

-# Troubleshooting
+## Troubleshooting

 **Timeout waiting for window to load**<br>
 Try to run the installer again as it might have timed out downloading the necessary dependencies<br>